uthcode/learntosolveit/source/python.rst

 * os.getpriority and os.setpriority ?
 * When to use the PY_BEGIN_THREAD and PY_END_THREAD.
 * parser should store the file name as unicode object.
-* What is the difference between UTF-8 and unicode.
+* What is the difference between UTF-8 and Unicode.
 * test_concurrent futures was failing on FreeBSD, a reboot can help if it has old semaphores hanging around.
 * print trace_back throws AttributeError when the exception is None.